pujithamedasani/SQL-Developer-Intership-Task1-/README.md

 Created an Entity-Relationship diagram to visually represent how entities interact showing Operational workflows

-License
+License:
-This project is open-source.
+This project is an open-source.
 No license specified.